December 18, 2024

 Making payments this way can be cheaper than paying the processing fees, currency exchange fees and money wiring fees to complete purchases across international borders, crypto advocates explained.
 But it can also be riskier, some said.

-Img 5742 University of Nebraska System President Ted Carter speaks during the “Flyover Fintech” conference at the University of Nebraska-Lincoln’s College of Business.
+IMG 5742 University of Nebraska System President Ted Carter speaks during the “Flyover Fintech” conference at the University of Nebraska-Lincoln’s College of Business.
 (Aaron Sanderford/Nebraska Examiner)

 The challenge, several speakers said, is making sure that legal protections for investors and customers that were designed for stocks, bonds and banks are properly calibrated to handle modern financial transactions and the rise of artificial intelligence.